sfiruch/SATInterface/SATInterface/readme.txt

 var v = m.AddVars(9, 9, 9);

-//fix the first number to 1
-v[0, 0, 0] = true;
+//instead of a variable, use the constant "True" for first number 1 v[0, 0, 0] = true;

 //here's alternative way to set the second number